The story behind our garden and permaculture

 This progressive “Permaculture” cultivation has for aim to increase the autonomy of La Chenevière (with the hotel growing its own vegetables, flowers, fruits, aromatics and medicinal plants) while developing diversified and harmonious spaces and a source of well-being for the local fauna and flora – all for the satisfaction of our customers.

-Today Pierre works side by side with Didier, Hugo and François, our Head Chefs at Le Botaniste and at Le Petit Jardin.
+Today Pierre works side by side with Didier and Hugo, our Head Chefs at Le Botaniste and at Le Petit Jardin.
 Jacques Lerosier is nowadays happily retired but is thankfully still advising Thomas Dicker on his own vegetable garden which he has planted in his home nearby in Commes.